Learn more about nonprofit marketing consultants here.

 Nonprofit marketing raises mission awareness, ensures you develop strong relationships with supporters, promotes your organization’s services, and so much more!
+For example, did you know that 25% of donors ages 18 to 29 want social media communications from nonprofit organizations?
 However, it’s not enough to draft a couple of emails and post a few generic social media posts.
 That’s why organizational leaders often turn to nonprofit marketing consultants for professional help.

-At Getting Attention, we understand the impact the right consultant can have on a nonprofit.
-Marketing is a complex topic and implementing your strategy can quickly become a full-time job, which is why we’re dedicated to helping nonprofits forge long-lasting partnerships with the right nonprofit marketing consultant for them.
+At Getting Attention, we understand that marketing is a complex topic, and implementing your strategy can quickly become a full-time job.
+We’re dedicated to helping nonprofits forge long-lasting partnerships with the right nonprofit marketing consultant for them.
 Let’s get started.

 Hiring a consultant can be a big investment for your nonprofit, so ensure you have completed your research and know the answers to essential questions, such as: